sonic-net/sonic-swss/doc/swss-schema.md

     timer_duration  = 1*4DIGIT,                 ; timer duration, in seconds.
 Separated by "," if there are more than on timer.

+### VXLAN\_TUNNEL
+Stores vxlan tunnels configuration
+Status: ready

+    key       = VXLAN_TUNNEL:name               ; name is an arbitrary name of vxlan tunnel src_ip    = ipv4_address                    ; tunnel source IP address.
+Mandatory
+    dst_ip    = ipv4_address                    ; tunnel destination IP address.
+Optional.
+When this attribute is omitted or equal to "0.0.0.0"
+                                                ; the created tunnel will be P2MP.
+Otherwise the created tunnel will be P2P

+### VXLAN\_TUNNEL\_MAP
+Stores vxlan tunnel map configuration.
+Defines mapping between vxlan vni and vlan interface
+Status: ready

+    key       = VXLAN_TUNNEL_MAP:tunnel_name:tunnel_map_name
+                                                ; tunnel_name is a reference to created vxlan tunnel ; tunnel_map_name is an arbitrary name of the map vni       = uint24                          ; vni id, defined for tunnel map vlan      = "Vlan"vlan_id                   ; name of the existing vlan interface

 ## State DB schema